MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/snprintf-snprintf-snprintf-l-snwprintf-snwprintf-l.md

 ## Remarks

 Beginning with the UCRT in Visual Studio 2015 and Windows 10, **`snprintf`** is no longer identical to **`_snprintf`**.
 The **`snprintf`** behavior is now C99 standard conformant.
-The difference is that if you run out of buffer, `snprintf` null-terminates the end of the buffer and returns the number of characters that would have been required; while `_snprintf` doesn't null-terminate the buffer and returns -1.
+The difference is that if you run out of buffer, `snprintf` null-terminates the end of the buffer and returns the number of characters that would have been required whereas `_snprintf` doesn't null-terminate the buffer and returns -1.
 Also, `snprintf()` includes one more character in the output because it doesn't null-terminate the buffer.

 - **`snprintf`** and the **`_snprintf`** family of functions format and store *`count`* or fewer characters in *`buffer`*.
 - **`snprintf`** always stores a terminating `NULL` character, truncating the output if necessary.